-Testing Signals
+Mask Testing

-The analyzer lets you test the Spectrum display's trace results for changes in power level.
+The analyzer lets you test many trace results for changes in level.
 You can identify matches crossing a power level or you can create a mask that specifies power level and frequency range limits.
-You can select which trace to test and specify an action to take when a test condition is met.
-Pass/Fail results from the Spurious and Settling Time measurements are also testable, but we will use the Spectrum trace example here.
+You can select which trace to test and specify an action to take when a test condition is met for traces in the Spectrum, DPX, Noise Figure, Spurious, and Setting Time displays.
+The Frequency Settling Time, Phase Settling Time, Spurious, Bluetooth InBand Emission, and Occupied Bandwidth measurements tests provide pass/fail results.